DisCoTec/discotec.github.io/2024/registration.md

 - the amount and the date on which you completed the online payment;
 - the exact information that you need to appear on it (institution, address, VAT number, etc)

+## Certificate of Attendance
+If you registered and need a certificate of attendance, please send an email to <discotec2024@rug.nl> with subject "Certificate DisCoTec" indicating:
+- your full name and institutional affiliation

+We will reply with a certificate in PDF.

 <!--
 ## Social Events
 ### Welcome reception on Monday 17